 Antibiotic therapy and aggressive surgical debridement may be attempted in the individual animal; however, most cases are fatal.
 Penicillin at a dosage of 44,000 U/kg, IV, every 2–4 hours is given until the animal is stable (1–5 days).
 Use of specific antitoxins is recommended when possible.
 Supportive fluid therapy and use of analgesics and anti-inflammatory agents for control of pain and swelling are recommended.
 Short-acting corticosteroids may be used for initial therapy of systemic and toxic shock, but continued use is contraindicated in the face of overwhelming sepsis.

-Vaccination beginning at 4–6 mo in cattle with bacterins containing antigens against two or more clostridial species, including C chauvoei, C septicum, C novyi, C sordelli, and C perfringens is recommended.
-For all clostridial species except C chauvoei, two doses of vaccine are necessary to establish good protection.
-Booster vaccinations should be administered every 6–8 mo if protection is to be maintained.
+Vaccination beginning at 4–6 months in cattle with bacterins containing antigens against two or more clostridial species, including C chauvoei, C septicum, C novyi, C sordelli, and C perfringens is recommended.
+Two doses of vaccine are necessary to establish good protection.
+Booster vaccinations should be administered every 6–8 months if protection is to be maintained.

 Cysts of Sarcocystis are common in the heart, esophageal, and skeletal muscle of cattle, sheep, goats, and other species but rarely cause disease.
-Heavy infestations of sarcocystis may cause fever, mild anemia, chronic myositis, and muscle wasting.
+Heavy infestations of Sarcocystis may cause fever, mild anemia, chronic myositis, and muscle wasting.
 S cruzi, S hirsuta, and S hominis are known to infect cattle, whereas S ovicanis and S capracanis infect sheep and goats.
 The most common mechanism for natural infection in cattle is by ingestion of feeds contaminated with infected carnivore feces.
-(For complete discussion of sarcocystosis Sarcocystosis .)
+(Also see a full discussion of sarcocystosis Sarcocystosis .)